Egyptian intervention in Libya (2015–2020)

 Egyptian intervention in Libya has been substantial since the outbreak of the Libyan civil war.
 It began after the Islamic State of Iraq and Levant (ISIL) released a video on 12 February 2015 of the beheading of 21 Coptic Christians (20 of which were Egyptian).
 In response, Egypt launched airstrikes on 16 February.
 Following this incident, the country became increasingly involved in Libya’s internal affairs.

 Timeline

 2015

-On 12 February, ISIL released a video of the beheading of Coptic Christians, all of whom were Egyptian nationals.
+On 12 February, ISIL released a video of the beheading 21 of Coptic Christians, 20 of which were Egyptian nationals.
 On 16 February, Egyptian F-16s struck weapons caches and training camps belonging to ISIL in Libya.
 The airstrikes killed 64 ISIL fighters, including three leaders in Derna and Sirte.
 A further 55 militants were captured in ground assaults.
 Seven civilians were also killed in the strikes.

 2018

 In May, June, and September, Egypt and the United Arab Emirates conducted multiple airstrikes in Derna targeting ISIL.
 The Libyan Express, however, released a video alleging that Egyptian soldiers were present on the front lines alongside the Libyan National Army (LNA).